Here’s what we know about Laken Riley’s murderer, Jose Ibarra

-Laken Riley murder: What we know about Jose Antonio Ibarra, the man who killed the Georgia student
+What we know about Jose Antonio Ibarra, the man who murdered Georgia student Laken Riley

 Shortly after his arrest, federal immigration officials said Jose Ibarra illegally entered the US in 2022 – a revelation that turned the case into a political football